awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You might want to temporarily disable automated backups in certain situations, for example while loading large amounts of data\.

 **Important**
 We highly discourage disabling automated backups because it disables point\-in\-time recovery\.
-Disabling automatic backups for a DB instance deletes all existing automated backups for the instance\.
+Disabling automatic backups for a DB instance or Multi\-AZ DB cluster deletes all existing automated backups for the database\.
 If you disable and then re\-enable automated backups, you can restore starting only from the time you re\-enabled automated backups\.

 ### Console<a name="USER_WorkingWithAutomatedBackups.Disabling.CON"></a>